lightstreams-network/docs/content/getting-started/quick-start/_index.md

 +++
-title = "Getting Started"
+title = "Quick start"
 toc = true
 weight = 2
 +++

 The following assumes you have `leth` installed.
-Please follow [these instructions](/quick-start/install/#install) to install.
+Please follow [these instructions](/getting-started/install/#install) to install.

-## Interacting with Leth node over CLI
+## Getting help

 Run `leth help` command to display all commands you have in disposition in the current version.